Deploying Linux Servers in the Cloud – A Complete Guide

 Secure your Linux cloud servers

-Keep your data safe by implementing security best practices in your Linux distro.
+Keep your data safe by implementing security best practices in your Linux server distro.
 Here are some tips to help you deploy securely so you can protect your organization:

 • Secure the server immediately.
 From day one of deploying your Linux server on the cloud, make sure you follow best practices for setting up security protocols, such as installing firewalls, adjusting access control and testing encryption.